‘How To Get Away With Murder’ Spoilers: Season Finale Reveals Wes’ Killer!

 First, according to the latest How To Get Away With Murder spoilers from Variety, they believe that Connor is the culprit for Wes’ murder.
 And they believe that, on tonight’s season finale, Connor will confess to the crime.

 “Was Connor truly trying to save Wes?
 Or did he hurt him and was trying to make up for a deadly mistake?
-“One could argue that looks like Connor is trying to save Wes,” Falahee proposed, speaking to Variety and a small group of reporters earlier this year.
-When prodded about the theory of Connor being guilty, Falahee quipped, “Sure, but who kills someone and then is like, ‘You know what, I’m actually going to do chest compressions’?”
+‘One could argue that looks like Connor is trying to save Wes,’ Falahee proposed, speaking to Variety and a small group of reporters earlier this year.
+When prodded about the theory of Connor being guilty, Falahee quipped, ‘Sure, but who kills someone and then is like, ‘You know what, I’m actually going to do chest compressions’?'”

 How to get away with murder (2014-) pic.twitter.com/MuniFEmSCD